rmehri01/Housing-Finder/README.md

 }
 ```

 Without having to worry about implementation details, it is quite easy to see what these functions do.
-As well, it is harder to mess up actually using these functions due to using [newtypes](https://github.com/estatico/scala-newtype), since you cannot easily pass in arguments in the wrong order, as opposed to using `String`.
+As well, it is harder to mess up using these functions due to using [newtypes](https://github.com/estatico/scala-newtype), since you cannot easily pass in arguments in the wrong order, as opposed to using `String`.

 Additionally, relying on traits (similar to Java interfaces) means that the implementation can be swapped out while not impacting other parts of the program, which leads to much more modularity.
 The technique is called [tagless final encoding](https://scalac.io/tagless-final-pattern-for-scala-code/), which naturally leads to typesafe and correct programs!